top of page

 IMG_3904(crop).png

-Meet Your Instructor: John Wendt
+Meet your instructor: John Wendt

 With over 20 years of experience in fly fishing and fly tying, John is an FFI award-winning instructor who brings a wealth of knowledge and skill to our classes.
 He is a dedicated fly fisherman and fly tying enthusiast who has honed his skills on the waters of the Pacific Northwest.
 This makes him an expert in local fishing conditions.